 Now more than ever, it’s important to slow down and pay attention to all the emails you receive.
 Take caution when you don’t recognize the sender, and if you’re suspicious don’t open it.

 Many falsified emails will include a link that has the ability to hack your software and collect all personal information you might have stored on your computer such as passwords, usernames, bank information and card numbers.
 If the email has an action item or encourages you to take action, it’s best to delete the email, or do your research online before actually clicking on the link.

 Scammers seeking to perform phishing scams call you on the phone and pressure you to give up personal information, like your banking information, quickly, without giving you the opportunity to think.
 They might pose as a loved one, a representative from a well-known organization, or a charity tricking you into a donation.
 In this situation, never give your information over the phone.
 Instead, ask for a website or a brochure to be sent to your home.
 Once you receive this information, you can do your own investigative work.

 Many scammers will ask you for personal information other than your banking information, such as your address, the names of your family members, where you work or where your relatives work.
 They might use this information to access your passwords or call at a later date to pretend to be someone in your family.
 Always keep your personal information to yourself.

 Look for third-party sources

-Many scammers will pretend to be charities that work to secure funds for legitimate organizations.
+Another phishing attempt many scammers try is to pretend to be charities that work to secure funds for legitimate organizations.
 Unless an organization that you are familiar with contacts you directly, which most never do, use caution.